julianjumper/Chip8-Emulator/README.md

 This project is a CHIP-8 virtual machine that runs CHIP-8 programs.
 CHIP-8 is an assembler-like language using 2-byte-long opcodes. <br>
 This emulator can be thought of as a processor with its own registers, memory, clock etc, designed for running CHIP-8 programs.
-Originally developed in the 1970s to make video games easier to program, CHIP-8 was later used to run video games on graphics computers, particularly those made by Texas Instruments.
+Originally developed in the 1970s to make video games easier to program, CHIP-8 was later used to run video games on graphing calculators, particularly those made by Texas Instruments.

 ---